obinnameso/crypto-news-sentiment-classification/README.md

 * Competitive Advantage: Our project provides a competitive edge for companies in the growing market of environmentally friendly and sustainable products.
 By leveraging machine learning techniques, we help businesses stay ahead of their competitors by understanding consumer perceptions and preferences in real-time.
 This enables them to tailor their offerings, attracting a growing segment of environmentally conscious consumers.

 * Public Awareness and Concern: Our analysis reveals a significant portion of individuals expressing strong beliefs in climate change and its potential impacts.
-This heightened awareness underscores the urgency for businesses to incorporate sustainability and environmental consciousness into their offerings.
+This heightened awareness underscores the urgency for businesses to incorporate sustainability and environmental consciousness into their offerings. <br>

 ## Acknowledgement
 I would like to also ackowledge my dynamic team of data and innovation enthusiasts, who worked together to drive positive impact through advanced data analysis and machine learning while working on the project: